Ramsay Hunt Syndrome

 Frequency

-The incidence of Ramsay Hunt syndrome among patients with HIV infection is unknown.
-However, it may occur at a higher rate than in the general population because individuals with HIV infection have a higher risk of VZV infection.
-[2]
+The incidence of Ramsay Hunt syndrome among patients with HIV infection is not well-documented but may occur at a higher rate than in the general population due to the increased risk of VZV infection in individuals with HIV.
+[3]

 Mortality/morbidity